MD/PhD in Biochemistry

 General Program Information

 MD/PhD candidates must fulfill the requirements for both the MD and the PhD degrees.
-Please consult with the Office of Admissions for Boston University School of Medicine (BUSM) for information on how to apply to the MD/PhD program, as well as the curriculum for the MD component (medical school curriculum).
+Please consult with the Admissions office for Boston University School of Medicine (BUSM) for information on how to apply to the MD/PhD program, as well as the curriculum for the MD component (medical school curriculum).

 Candidates for the MD/PhD degrees must pass both a written qualifying examination and an oral qualifying examination.